Generic Name: efavirenz/emtricitabine/tenofovir (EF-a-VIR-enz/EM-trye-SYE-ta-been/ten-OF-oh-vir)

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of bone problems (eg, fracture, osteoporosis), seizures, high cholesterol, kidney problems (including dialysis treatment), lactic acidosis, or liver problems (eg, hepatitis, abnormal liver function tests)
+- if you have a history of bone problems (eg, fracture, osteoporosis), seizures, high cholesterol, kidney problems (including dialysis treatment), lactic acidosis, inflammation of the pancreas (pancreatitis), or liver problems (eg, hepatitis, abnormal liver function tests)

 - if you have a history of mental or mood problems (eg, depression), suicidal thoughts or actions, injection drug use, or alcohol or other substance abuse or dependence